-If expenses incurred are associated with the Group's intellectual property-related activities carried out in the courts to protect, defend and enforce granted patent rights against third parties (excluding activities and proceeding conducted within the USPTO, EPO or other country-specific patent registry offices) ("Court Expenses") they are classified within general and administrative expenses.
-Court Expenses incurred for the years ended December 31, 2017, 2016 and 2015 totaled \$1.2 million, \$315,000 and \$602,000 respectively.
+If expenses incurred are associated with the Group's intellectual property-related activities carried out in the courts to protect, defend and enforce granted patent rights against third parties (excluding activities and proceedings conducted within the USPTO, EPO or other country-specific patent registry offices) ("Court Expenses") they are classified within general and administrative expenses.
+Court Expenses incurred for the years ended December 31, 2018, 2017 and 2016 totaled \$453,000, \$1.2 million and \$315,000 respectively.